-Sources: ECB
+Source: ECB.

 Apart from the second half of 2008 and the beginning of 2009 (the start of the global recession) - especially in Romania and Bulgaria, NEER has been relatively stable in all the analyzed countries.
 It can be argued that NEER is not an appropriate measure for exchange rate volatility in this analysis, and this will be further elaborated in the empirical section of the paper.
-Finally, inflation rates (as measured by Eurostat's HICP) have been rising steadily in all CEE countries, but particularly Hungary, Romania, Bulgaria and Latvia.
+Finally, inflation rates (as measured by Eurostat's HICP) have been rising steadily in all CEE countries, but particularly in Hungary, Romania, Bulgaria and Latvia.

-3.4.
-BANKING SECTOR OVERVIEW IN CEE
+3.4 BANKING SECTOR OVERVIEW IN CEE

 The banking sector development of CEE countries has been a vital part of their overall economic growth and financial integration.
 As a part of the economic transition, domestic banks had been sold to strategic foreign investors, who were expected to import better bank governance, more modern banking practices and induce better supervision by home authorities.
 High foreign ownership is still one of the main characteristics of banking sectors throughout the region, as BIS data show that bank assets owned by foreign banks exceed 50 percent of GDP in virtually all countries.
-This translates into dominant market shares, in some places as high as 90 percent (IMF, 2013).
-High foreign ownership has led to high foreign funding in the mid-2000s when foreign banks provided financing to CEE through their own subsidiaries, fueled by high global liquidity and rapid economic growth in the region (IMF, 2013).
-This led to a credit boom in the region and a surge in foreign currency loans which raised concerns about the increasing systemic risks to financial stability emerging from such large exposure of households and corporate sector to foreign currency risks.
-Between 2008 and 2012, much of the earlier bank inflows reversed.
-Most of the outflows were the result of a reduction in loans to banks.
+This translates into dominant market shares, in some places as high as 90 percent (IMF, 2013c).
+High foreign ownership has led to high foreign funding in the mid-2000s when foreign banks provided financing to CEE through their own subsidiaries, fueled by high global liquidity and rapid economic growth in the region (IMF, 2013c).
+This led to a credit boom in the region and a surge in foreign currency loans which raised concerns about the increasing systemic risks to financial stability emerging from such a large exposure of households and the corporate sector to foreign currency risks.
+Between 2008 and 2012, however, there was substantial deleveraging in CEE countries, where most of the outflows were the result of a reduction in loans to banks.
 The following section will give a brief overview of the current state of the banking system for each of the analyzed countries.

 According to the Banks Bulletin publication of Croatian National Bank (CNB, 2012) (last data available), at the end of June 2012, there were 31 banks operating in Croatia.
-A total of 17 banks were in the majority ownership of foreign shareholders where the largest number of banks (6) belonged to Austrian shareholders.
-However, just these 6 banks accounted for 61.6% of total assets of all banks.
-According to CNB, a steady rise of NPLs in total bank loans can primarily be attributed to the worsening of corporate loans quality (especially loans to construction - where NPLs reached 37.8% in June 2012).
-However, currency risk is a significant issue for Croatian banks given that in, for example, third quarter of 2012, 56% of total loans were foreign currency indexed kuna loans, 17% were foreign currency denominated loans and the rest (27%) were kuna loans.
-Non-kuna loans are dominantly euro loans, and their share has been increasing from 2007 onwards due to the recent appreciation of CHF/HRK exchange rate.
-In the third quarter of 2012, 8% of all franc denominated loans to households were classified as non-performing, compared to 3.3% of those in euro.
-Finally, the Croatian banking sector is also characterized by a current halt in credit demand.
-CNB states that, regardless of "a number of measures taken by CNB to encourage more favorable financing of the economy, loans granted held steady in 2012".
+A total of 17 banks were in majority foreign ownership, the largest number of banks (6) belonging to Austrian shareholders.
+What is more, these 6 banks alone accounted for 61.6% of total assets of all banks.
+According to the CNB, a steady rise of NPLs in total bank loans can primarily be attributed to the worsening of the corporate loan quality (especially loans to the construction sector - where NPLs reached 37.8% in June 2012).
+However, currency risk is a significant issue for Croatian banks given that in, for example, the third quarter of 2012, 56% of total loans were foreign currency-indexed kuna loans, 17% were foreign currency-denominated loans and the rest (27%) were kuna loans.
+Non-kuna loans are dominantly euro loans, the share of which has increased since 2007 due to the appreciation of CHF/HRK exchange rate.
+In the third quarter of 2012, 8% of all franc-denominated loans to households were classified as non-performing, compared to 3.3% of those in euro.
+Finally, the Croatian banking sector is also characteristics.

+racterized by a current halt in credit demand.
+The CNB states that, regardless of "a number of measures taken by the CNB to encourage more favorable financing of the economy, loans granted held steady in 2012".